 Particularly in highly volatile markets, the volume of claims and amount of damages claimed in litigation and regulatory proceedings against M&A financial advisors can be significant.
 Our business is also subject to regulation in the countries in which it operates.
 As this regulatory environment continues to change (in some cases potentially significantly) it is difficult to assess future litigation and regulatory risks.
 Regulatory changes make it harder for our clients to estimate future potential losses that may be incurred.
 Our M&A advisory activities may subject us to the risk of significant legal liability to our clients and third parties, including our clients' stockholders, under securities or other laws for materially false or misleading statements made in connection with securities and other transactions and potential liability for the fairness opinions and other advice provided to participants in corporate transactions.
 In addition, a portion of our advisory fees are obtained from restructuring clients, and often these clients do not have sufficient resources to indemnify us for costs and expenses associated with third-party subpoenas and direct claims, to the extent such claims are not barred as part of the reorganization process.
 Our engagements typically include broad indemnities from our clients and provisions designed to limit our exposure to legal claims relating to our services, but these provisions may not protect us or may not be adhered to in all cases.
 These indemnities also are dependent on our client's capacity to pay the amounts claimed.
 As a result, we may incur significant legal expenses in defending against litigation.
 In our Investment Management business, we make investment decisions on behalf of our clients that could result in substantial losses.
 This also may subject us to the risk of legal liability or actions alleging negligent misconduct, breach of fiduciary duty or breach of contract.
 These risks often may be difficult to assess or quantify and their existence and magnitude often remain unknown for substantial periods of time.
-Substantial legal liability or legal expenses incurred in defending against litigation could materially adversely affect our business, financial condition, operating results or liquidity or cause significant reputational harm to us, which could seriously harm our business.
+Substantial legal liability or cause significant reputational harm to us, which could seriously harm our business.